LucasKarlsten/devops24Luccelito/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+:: For a small lab/playbook: yes, it’s perfectly fine.
+It’s explicit, easy to read, and shows clearly why a reload happens.

+For real projects / larger playbooks: it doesn’t scale well.
+Every time you add a new task that should trigger a reload, you must remember to update that when: expression.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks